DIRECTTECH/CyberStalker-Kit/README.md

 - Expect that client applications may have very limited processing resources available;
 - Provide traditional messaging qualities of service where the environment allows;
 - Flexible and data agnostic.
-Copyright © Direct Technologies DWC-LLC 2

 CyberStalker Bridge pulls in all your time series data (metrics and events) from Hitachi infrastructure making it easy for your developers to use.
 This data can be used for monitoring your applications and infrastructure as well as enhancing your applications by being queried in a real-time visualization in your application — a single source of truth for all your time series data.
 CyberStalker Bridge reads from specified MQTT topics and adds messages to Pixel Central Station.
 Messages are in the CyberStalker Agent’s Drivers input data formats for post-processing.

-Drivers
+## Drivers

-CGroup Driver
+### CGroup Driver
 With CGroups Driver, you can distribute resources among groups of tasks / processes running on a system commonly used for your infrastructure and application environments.
 When you track the CGroups that you configure with the CGroup Driver, the metrics collected will help you determine whether to allow or deny CGroups access to resources.
 This information can also help you dynamically reconfigure your CGroups on a live system.
 CGroups Driver allows you to allocate resources - such as CPU time, system memory, network bandwidth, or a combination of these resources - among user-defined groups of tasks (processes) running on the system.
 You can keep track of the CGroups you configure, deny CGroups access to specific resources, and even dynamically reconfigure your CGroups on a live system.
 This driver will collect specific statistics for each CGroup.
 Consider limiting the paths to the CGroup you really want to track if you have a large number of CGroups to avoid any cardinality issues.

-Cisco Telemetry Driver
+### Cisco Telemetry Driver

 Cisco Telemetry Driver is a mechanism to stream data from an MDT-capable device to a destination.
 It uses a push model and provides near real-time access to operational statistics for monitoring data.
 You can subscribe to the data by using standards-based YANG data models over open protocols.
 If you are part of a network operations team, the ability to collect data in near real time is important for network visibility and performance.
 MDT-capable devices can stream telemetry data using MDT, and the Cisco Model-Driven Telemetry Driver will allow you to consume this data in Pixel central Station.
 Dashboards of this telemetry data will prove useful with your day-to-day operations, automation and planning of your network.
 In addition, if you have devices using other protocols like SNMP, you can gain a holistic view of all your network devices.
 Cisco Telemetry Driver consumes telemetry data from Cisco IOS XR, IOS XE and NX-OS platforms.
 It supports TCP & GRPC dialout transports.
 GRPC-based transport can utilize TLS for authentication and encryption.
 Telemetry data is expected to be GPB-KV (self-describing-gpb) encoded.
 The GRPC dialout transport is supported on various IOS XR (64-bit) 6.1.x and later, IOS XE 16.10 and later, as well as NX-OS 7.x and later platforms.
 The TCP dialout transport is supported on IOS XR (32-bit and 64-bit) 6.1.x and later.

-Juniper Telemetry Driver
+### Juniper Telemetry Driver

 Juniper Telemetry Driver is a push mechanism to collect operational metrics for monitoring the health of a network that has no scaling limitations.
 Unlike JTI, traditional pull mechanisms like SNMP and the CLI — which require additional processing to periodically poll the network element — directly limit scaling.
 Juniper Telemetry Driver reads the Juniper Networks implementation of OpenConfig telemetry data from listed sensors using the Junos Telemetry Interface.
 This data is helpful when monitoring the performance of any Jupiter devices that you may have in your environment.
 Compared to traditional pull mechanisms, the Junos Telemetry data is streamed in real time to allow network administrators to measure trends in link and node utilization, and troubleshoot such issues as network congestion in real time.
 When using the JJuniper Telemetry Driver, you need to list the addresses of the devices that you plan to collect the telemetry data from.
 This may also require authentication details such as username, passwork, client ids, and certs.
 You can also set the frequency of the data collection depending on your monitoring needs and retention policies.
-Copyright © Direct Technologies DWC-LLC 3

 Data can be collected for each individual device or groups of devices and you can aggregate data over fixed time spans such as: